 There are three major things to remember about car battery care:

-Let's look at these steps more in depth
+Let's look at these tips more in depth:

-Pop open the hood.
+Pop open the hood (or trunk, it depends on the type of car).
 Don’t be shy!
 Your battery is the rectangular box that’s about the size and shape of a toaster.
 Ideally, it should be nice and clean, but don’t freak out if you see some white or greenish gunk around the terminals.
 This is just a little corrosion.
 Simply clean it off using a mixture of baking soda and water if necessary.

 Replacing a dead auto battery isn’t as easy as popping a couple fresh AA’s into the TV remote, so you don’t want this to sneak up on you.
 Every time you get your vehicle serviced, have the mechanic test your battery performance.
 If it’s time for a replacement, your mechanic can put in a new battery and dispose of the old one properly.
 Depending on if you live in a cold weather region or warm weather region, they can select the best vehicle battery for your car and location.

 If only cars could change their own batteries...

 Need your license before you get to learning about car maintenance?
 We've got you covered there too.